 Prevention & Treatment

 How it Spreads

 There is currently no vaccine to prevent coronavirus disease-2019 (COVID-19).
 The best way to prevent illness is to avoid being exposed to this virus.
-The virus is thought to spread mainly from person-to-person.
+The virus is thought to spread mainly from person to person.
 Between people who are in close contact with one another (within about 6 feet).
-Respiratory droplets produced when an infected person coughs or sneezes.
+Respiratory droplets are produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

 Take steps to protect yourself & others

 Clean your hands often

 - Wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing, or sneezing.